yrehim7/data_warehouse_project/README.md

-# Data-Warehouse Project
+# 🗃️ Data-Warehouse Project
-Welcome to the Data Warehouse and Analytics Project repository! 🚀

-This project showcases a complete data warehousing and analytics solution—from building a data warehouse to extracting meaningful insights.
-Designed as a portfolio project it follows industry best practices in data engineering and analytics.
+This project showcase an complete data warehousing and analytics solution from building a data warehouse to extract meaningful insights.
+Designed as industry best practices in data engineering and analytics

-## 🏗️ Data Architecture
+##  Data Architecture

 This project follows the Medallion Architecture, organizing data into three layers: